 Wearing our favourite Twiggy Tags harness.

 When it comes to treats, I recommend setting up “treat stations” around your home – little pots of all your dog’s favourite snacks, so you can quickly grab some positive reinforcement when you need it!
-I personally love a bumbag, which allows me to bring treats with me everywhere we go, and leaves my hands free for practical puppy management.
+I also love a bumbag, which allows me to bring treats with me everywhere we go, and leaves my hands free for practical puppy management.

-4 – Set some ground rules
+4 – Set Some Ground Rules

-To set your puppy up for success, set some house ground rules that everyone – kids and adults – will follow.
-A good example is, “When puppy is sleeping, leave them be”.
 You may also want to set some clear but reasonable boundaries for your puppy, like whether they are allowed on the sofa and bed, but make sure you communicate these kindly.
-Your dog isn’t born with knowledge of what they “should” or “shouldn’t” do, and you can’t explain rules to them in the same way you can explain them to your kids.
+Your dog isn’t born with knowledge of what they “should” or “shouldn’t” do, so be patient and understanding with them.
+Talk to your trainer about the best way to implement boundaries.

 Patience, perseverance and management are your best friends here.
 Make sure everyone sticks to your rules and boundaries – consistency and predictability will help your puppy pick things up more quickly!